Physical Therapy Services Keep Seniors Moving and Independent

 Lindsey Gendreau, lead physical therapist for Seniors At Home’s new Physical Therapy and Rehab Services, says, “Older adults have more control over their pain and mobility than they might realize.”

-And you don’t need to follow the rigorous routine of 84 year old Supreme Court Justice Ruth Bader Ginsburg to receive the effects of movement.
+And you don’t need to follow a rigorous routine to receive the effects of movement.

 According to Lindsey, staying as physically strong as possible starts with education.
 By understanding the postural issues, pain points, and habits that contribute to reduced mobility, older adults can learn how to manage and prevent common injuries.
 Regular, targeted exercises are important, too—balance exercises and weight training can help slow down the rate of bone loss and improve balance, helping to protect against fractures and falls.
 All of this is critical when it comes to living a safer, healthier, and more independent life.